key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/CEDViaWrapper.md

 The `event_display.py` options file that is used above and that is present in the examples has been produced following these steps:
 - Using an `.slcio` input file and the desired geometry, run `ced2go` with the desired arguments.
-  - This produces a Marlin xml steering file on the fly and stores it at `/tmp/ced2go_${USER}_steering.xml`
+  - This produces a Marlin XML steering file on the fly and stores it at `/tmp/ced2go_${USER}_steering.xml`
-- Using the `convertMarlinSteeringToGaudi.py` converter script convert this into a gaudi options file
+- Using the `convertMarlinSteeringToGaudi.py` converter script convert this into a Gaudi options file
 - Exchange the LCIO input reading by the podio input reading (see above)
 - Attach the `EDM4hep2LcioTool` to the wrapped `CEDViewer` processor